OWASP/www-board-candidates/2024/wendy_segura.md

 ---
 ### What is your vision for OWASP over the next three to five years? ###
-My vision for OWASP is to expand OWASP's presence by increasing partnerships and collaborations with other organizations that are like minded in order to Grow and further diversify the OWASP community.
+My vision for OWASP is to expand presence and growth through partnerships with groups/conferences such as DeveloperWeek and collaborations with other organizations that are like minded in order to grow and further diversify the OWASP community.

 ---